tanghao-xiaomi/docs/README.md

 The name "Vela" is originated from the Latin term for "sail," which is also the name of the constellation resembling a sail in the southern sky.
 We aspire to partner with developers and set sail on a voyage through the AIoT landscape.

+## Technical Architecture

+- **Kernel Layer**

+    The kernel layer provides fundamental operating system functions, including task scheduling, inter-process communication (IPC), and file system management.
+It also supplies compact, efficient components such as device drivers, a lightweight TCP/IP protocol stack, and power management modules.
+This layer supports both homogeneous and heterogeneous multi-core architectures, enhancing performance support across diverse hardware platforms.

+- **Service Framework Layer**

+    The service framework layer is a general-purpose framework designed to extend system services.
+It includes connectivity subsystem, graphics subsystem, multimedia subsystem, security subsystem, and XPC cross-core communication capabilities.
+This layer provides flexible support for service expansion, serving as the essential foundation for system functional expansion.

+- **Maintenance and Testing Tools**

+    Maintenance and testing tools include common utilities and diagnostic frameworks.
+In addition to standard tools like Logger and Debugger, they feature the Emulator — a high-fidelity device simulator that supports full functional emulation, including CPU instruction-set simulation.
+The Emulator currently supports multiple product form factors, including smart panels, smartwatches, smart bands, and smart screen speakers.
+By leveraging the Emulator’s PC-based debugging tools, developers can perform application development and testing without physical devices, significantly reducing both development and debugging efforts.

 ## Technical advantages

 - **Highly Scalable**: openvela has been designed to be modular and scalable, allowing it to easily adapt to a wide range of IoT applications.
 It can fit in a small BLE module with 32KB RAM, and scale up to a powerful smart display device with 512MB RAM, highly scalable!